-As a trombonist, Frank has appeared at Carnegie Hall, the Music Center at Strathmore, the New Jersey Performing Arts Center (NJPAC), and the Joseph Meyerhoff Symphony Hall, home of the Baltimore Symphony Orchestra.
-He has also served on the faculties of both the DC Trombone Workshop and the Shepherd Trombone Workshop.
+As a trombonist, Frank has appeared at Carnegie Hall, the Music Center at Strathmore, the American Trombone Workshop, and the Joseph Meyerhoff Symphony Hall, home of the Baltimore Symphony Orchestra.
+He has also served on the faculties of the DC Trombone Workshop, Shepherd Trombone Workshop, Mid-Atlantic Trombone Alliance, and ITF Composers Workshop.
 Frank is an artist/clinician for the Edwards Instrument Company and performs on Edwards trombones and Griego mouthpieces.

-As a leading composer of contemporary brass music, Frank has had works commissioned, performed, and recorded by some of the world’s foremost brass players, including international euphonium virtuoso Steven Mead, St. Louis Symphony Orchestra bass trombonist Gerry Pagano, Atlanta Symphony Orchestra bass trombonist Brian Hecht, National Symphony Orchestra principal trombonist Craig Mulcahy, Boston Symphony Orchestra principal tubist Mike Roylance, and Christopher Dudley, solo trombonist of the Bergen Filharmoniske Orkester in Bergen, Norway.
-Frank’s works have been performed at the John F. Kennedy Center for the Performing Arts and the United States Capitol in Washington, D.C., as well as at venues in Argentina, Estonia, Italy, Latvia, Mexico, Panama, Portugal, Singapore, South Korea, Spain, Taiwan, the United Kingdom, and Uruguay.
+As a leading composer of contemporary brass chamber music and recital literature, Frank has had works commissioned, performed, and recorded by some of the world’s foremost brass players, including euphonium virtuoso Steven Mead, the Israel Tuba Duo, and members of the Atlanta, Baltimore, Boston, Milwaukee, National, Philadelphia, and St. Louis symphony orchestras, as well as members of all four DC-based premier military bands.
+Frank’s works have been performed at the John F. Kennedy Center for the Performing Arts and the United States Capitol in Washington, DC, as well as at venues in Argentina, Canada, Estonia, Italy, Latvia, Mexico, Panama, Portugal, Singapore, South Korea, Spain, Taiwan, the United Kingdom, and Uruguay.
 Additionally, Frank’s music has been performed at dozens of colleges, universities, and conservatories, both domestically and abroad, and remains exceedingly popular among performers and audiences alike.
-Frank is a member of the American Society of Composers, Authors and Publishers (ASCAP) and is a four-time ASCAP Plus Award winner.
+Frank is a member of the American Society of Composers, Authors and Publishers (ASCAP) and is a multiple winner of the ASCAP Plus Award in the Concert Music category.

 Frank’s works, published by The FJH Music Company, Cimarron Music Press, and 200 Miles to Arnstadt Publications, are available from major music distributors all over the world, including J.W.
-Pepper, Hickey’s Music Center, SheetMusicPlus, and many others.
-Additionally, Frank’s work has appeared on both the Maryland Music Educators Association (MMEA) and the New York State School Music Association (NYSSMA) repertoire lists and has also appeared on the required repertoire lists for the ITA George Roberts Bass Trombone Competition, ITEC Solo Tuba Competition, and the Leonard Falcone International Euphonium and Tuba Competitions.
+Pepper, Hickey’s Music Center, and SheetMusicPlus.
+Additionally, Frank’s works have served as the required repertoire for the ITA George Roberts Bass Trombone Competition, ITEC Solo Tuba Competition, IWBC Susan Slaughter Solo Competition, Taiwan Tuba-Euphonium Competition, Busan Music Competition, and Leonard Falcone International Euphonium and Tuba Competitions, among others.

 “Playing Edwards trombones has benefited me tremendously as both a performer and a composer.
 Not only does my Edwards provide me with the finest playing experience available, but the outstanding flexibility and other characteristics of the horn continue to inform my writing for the instrument.
 I look forward to writing for the trombone for a very long time, due in no small part to Edwards having redefined the musical possibilities for this instrument.”